 This allows reading, counting and working on these formats.
 The ts2po converter has not been changed so you will not be able to benefit from the new .ts support.
 However, you can use the format for translation memory, etc as its is now fully base class compliant.

 There were some changes in the database used by pocount for storing statistics.
 The location of the database might also have changed, depending on what the last version is that you used.
 Remove the file stats.db from any of ~/.translate_toolkit, ~/.wordforge (or the corresponding directories on your Windows installation.

 The pofilter accelerator test is now able to make use of a list of valid accelerators.
 This allows translators to control the behaviour of the test for their language and add or remove characters that can be used as accelerators.
-Please define l10n/valid_accelerators for your language and these will then be included in future releases of the toolkit.
-By default the old process if followed so if you take no action then this check will continue to work as expected.
+Please define the valid accelerators for your language and these will then be included in future releases of the toolkit.
+By default the old process is followed so that if you take no action then this check will continue to work as expected.

 These are branches that contain quite invasive changes that will most likely be merged into the main development and be released sometime in the future.

 Although this does not occur frequently a case emerged where some DTD entities where not fully extracted from the DTD source.
-This was fixed in bug 331.
+This was fixed in issue 331.

 We expect this change to create a few new fuzzy entries.
 There is no action required from the user as the next update of your PO files will bring the correct text into your translations, if you are using a translation memory your translation might be recovered from obsolete translations.